dltj/dltj-blog/content/2022-03-03-issue-87-ukraine-ai-art.md

 ## One Library-related Corner of the Ukraine War
 {: #ukraine-library-association}
-{% include image.html wpsrc="2022/2022-03-03-nick-poole-tweet.png" float="right" width="320" alt="Screen capture a tweet from Nick Poole saying: 'Bloody hell.
+{{ image(float="right", width="320", localsrc="2022/2022-03-03-nick-poole-tweet.png", caption="Nicholas Poole tweet", alt="Screen capture a tweet from Nick Poole saying: 'Bloody hell.
 Looking at a message from the Ukraine Library Association concerning the cancellation of their forthcoming conference. it basically says &quot;We will reschedule just as soon as we have finished vanquishing our invaders&quot;.
-Ukrainian Librarians, I salute you' " caption='<a href="https://twitter.com/NickPoole1/status/1498309449169178634" data-versiondate="2022-03-02">Nicholas Poole tweet</a>' %}{% include thursday-threads-quote.html blockquote='Dear colleagues,
+Ukrainian Librarians, I salute you'", ahref="https://twitter.com/NickPoole1/status/1498309449169178634") }}{% include thursday-threads-quote.html blockquote='Dear colleagues,
 The sneaky, cruel and bloody aggression of the Russian Federation has prevented us from implementing our plans and holding March 1-4 XII International Scientific Conference "Modern Library-Information Continuous Education: what, how, for whom? ".
 65 participants registered at the conference, re-calculated the registration fee of 35 members of the VGO Ukrainian Library Association total amount of 10 500 UAH.